trkin/trk_datatables_js/README.md

 gnome-open http://localhost:8081/dist/server_side.html
 ```

-To test on a project
+To test on a project localy
 ```
 # in package folder
 yarn link